For years, the default answer to "we need feature X" was "subscribe to a SaaS for that." It is still the right choice in many cases.

 Here's what the recipient sees: a weekly overview, limited to that window:

-None of this is “magic AI”.
-The work is still real — OAuth, edge cases, time zones, validation, rate limiting, and the operational details that make a feature safe to run on a public website.
-AI simply changes the pace at which you can iterate through solution options and land on something that fits.
+None of this is "magic AI."
+The work is still real: OAuth, edge cases, time zones, validation, rate limiting, and operational details that make a feature safe on a public website.
+AI changed the pace.
+I could test more options and reach a good fit faster.

-The biggest personal shift for me is what I’m willing to attempt.
-In the past, I would not have gone down the path of implementing a booking system from scratch, because I already knew how many hidden user flows and “small” edge cases appear only after days of debugging and testing in a real application.
-With AI assistance, many of those nuances were covered early — nearly perfectly, and fast enough that iterating toward a reliable solution felt practical.
+The biggest shift for me is what I am willing to attempt.
+In the past, I would not have built a booking system from scratch because hidden flows and small edge cases only show up after days of debugging in production-like conditions.
+With AI assistance, many of those issues surfaced earlier, and iterating toward a reliable solution felt practical.

 The bigger point: reclaiming workflow ownership

 This is why AI is unbundling parts of SaaS.
-Not because subscriptions vanish, but because the price and time demands of building small, tailored workflows has dropped enough that it becomes a sensible option far more often.
+Not because subscriptions disappear, but because the cost of building small tailored workflows has dropped enough to make it a sensible option more often.

-For SaaS founders, it’s a reminder that defensibility rarely comes from a single feature.
-Distribution, deep workflow integration, trust, compliance, and operational excellence matter more when feature gaps can be closed quickly.
+For SaaS founders, this is a reminder that defensibility rarely comes from one feature.
+Distribution, deep workflow integration, trust, compliance, and operational execution matter more when feature gaps can close quickly.

-For buyers and small businesses, it’s an invitation to be more ambitious.
-Pick one recurring workflow where the tool forces compromises.
-Describe how you wish it worked.
-Prototype the smallest useful version.
-If it proves valuable, treat it like a product: add guardrails, monitoring, and the integrations that make it part of your system instead of another disconnected tool.
+For buyers and small businesses, this is an invitation to be more ambitious.
+Pick one recurring workflow where your current tool forces compromises.
+Describe how you want it to work.
+Build the smallest useful version.
+If it proves useful, treat it like a product: add guardrails, monitoring, and the integrations that make it part of your system.